-For the years ended December 31, 2023 and 2022, the accrued remuneration of the Company's employees were \$91,731 and \$189,923, as well as directors were \$22,933 and \$47,481, respectively.
+For the years ended December 31, 2024 and 2023, the accrued remuneration of the Company's employees were \$127,717 and \$91,731, as well as directors were \$31,929 and \$22,933, respectively.
 These amounts were calculated by using the Company's profit before tax for the period before deducting the amount of remuneration to employees and directors, multiplied by the distribution ratio of remuneration to employees and directors under the Company's articles of Incorporation, and expensed under operating expenses.
 If the Board of Directors resolved to distribute employees' remuneration in the form of shares, the numbers of shares to be distributed were calculated based on the closing price of the Company's ordinary shares one day before the date of the meeting of the Board of Directors.

-The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2023 and 2022.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2024 and 2023.
 Related information would be available at the Market Observation Post System website.

-(t) Financial Instruments
+(v) Financial Instruments